Homeschooling in Virginia:

-If you are withdrawing your child from a Virginia public school to start homeschooling, it is important to file your “Notice of Intent” with your local superintendent before withdrawing your child from public school.
+If you are withdrawing your child from a public school to start homeschooling in Virginia, it is important to file your “Notice of Intent” with your local superintendent before withdrawing your child from public school.

-Once you have proof that the superintendent has received your notification, there should be no confusion about complying with school attendance laws.
-However, if you first take your child out of school, then notify the superintendent, it may raise truancy questions and could possibly result in a truancy investigation with fines up to $100 per day.
+After the date of receipt of your NOI, you may withdraw your child from school without concern for truancy issues; there should be no confusion about complying with school attendance laws.
+However, if you first take your child out of school, then notify the superintendent, it may raise truancy questions.
+That could possibly result in a truancy investigation with fines up to $100 per day.

 You Are Notifying…Not Asking Permission

-The law requires a parent to notify the superintendent of his intent to homeschool, but does not require a parent to wait for “approval” from the division superintendent before withdrawing a student from a traditional school and beginning to homeschool.
+The law requires a parent to notify the superintendent of his intent to homeschool, but you are not required to wait for “approval” from the division superintendent before withdrawing and beginning to homeschool.

 Find Your Superintendent